Nicolae Steinhardt: Later years

 After his release from prison in 1964 (due to the general amnesty of political prisoners) he began a successful career in translation and publishing.
 His first celebrated literary works, Între viață și cărți ("Between Life and Books"), and Incertitudini literare ("Literary Uncertainties") were published in 1976 and 1980, respectively.

 A new chapter in Steinhardt's life began in 1980, after being accepted to enter Rohia Monastery.
 He worked as the monastery's librarian, while at the same time dedicating himself to writing.
 During this time, his fame as a counsellor and father-confessor had grown, attracting dozens of visitors to Rohia every week.

 He died on March 29, 1989 at the Baia Mare County Hospital.
 His funeral, under surveillance by the Securitate, was attended by many of his close friends and admirers.

 In 2017, Steinhardt was posthumously elected a member of the Romanian Academy.

 The Happiness Diary

 The first manuscript of Jurnalul Fericirii ("The Happiness Diary") was confiscated by the Securitate in 1972, and restituted in 1975, after an intervention by the Association of Writers (Asociatia Scriitorilor Bucuresti).
 Meanwhile, Steinhardt had finished writing a second version of the book, which was, in turn, confiscated in 1984 by the State Security Services (Securitate).
 In the end, Steinhardt had written and edited several different versions, one of which had reached the expat writers and dissidents Monica Lovinescu and Virgil Ierunca in Paris.
 Lovinescu would later broadcast the book in a series of episodes through Radio Free Europe.

+In 2024, Jurnalul Fericirii was published in English as The Journal of Joy by St. Vladimir's Seminary Press.